AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 - ### **git reset**

-Reset the branch back to a specific commit, **the subsequent commits are gone, but the changes belonging to those discarded commits are kept as unstaged changes**, in case you want to keep something from the removed commits:
+Reset the branch back to a specific commit, **the subsequent commits are gone, but the changes belonging to those discarded commits are kept as unstaged changes**, in case you want to keep something from the removed commits, you can also use this to unstage all currently staged changes:

 ```console
 >> git reset HEAD~<n>